 Can a Pool Table Fall Through the Floor

-Even with the high weight of a pool table, it is very unlikely that it will fall through the floor and through the ceiling of the room below.
+Even with the full weight of a pool table, it is very unlikely that it will fall through the floor and through the ceiling of the room below.
 The floor would have to be very weak for this to happen.
 Any existing concerns about the integrity of the flooring upstairs should be taken as a red flag for adding a pool table.

 How to Prevent Issues with an Upstairs Pool Table